open-policy-agent/regal/docs/pre-commit-hooks.md

 Runs Regal against all staged `.rego` files, aborting the commit if any fail.

 - Downloads the latest `regal` binary from Github.

-## Community

-If you'd like to discuss the Regal pre-commit hooks, or just talk about Regal in general, please join us in the `#regal` channel in the Styra Community [Slack](https://inviter.co/styra)!